KristofferC/NearestNeighbors.jl/README.md

 ## Debugging

 There are some basic debugging/statistics functionality implemented.
 These are activated by setting the `DEBUG` variable to `true` in the `NearestNeighbors.jl` file.
 For the debugging options, please see the `debugging.jl` file.
-Pull requests to enhance this is welcome.
+Pull requests to enhance this are welcome.

 ## Author